App & Browser Testing Made Easy

 Disadvantages

-1. Jenkins requires a dedicated team/person who is highly specialized and has extensive experience in how to use it.
+1. Jenkins requires a dedicated team/person who is highly specialized and has extensive experience in using it.

-2. Jenkins is notorious for being difficult to set up and requiring a highly hands-on, manual approach to building pipelines.
+2. It is notorious for being difficult to set up and requiring a highly hands-on, manual approach to building pipelines.

 3. Although Jenkins has a plethora of plug-ins available, there is often little upkeep performed for these plugins.
 Additionally, there is no way to confirm that the plug-in that a team needs to use will be maintained.

-4. The user interface is not very easily comprehensible and requires some time to get used to.
+4. The user interface is not very easily understandable and requires some time to get used to.

-5. Jenkins relies on antiquated Java technologies and is rather brittle.
+5. It relies on antiquated Java technologies and is relatively brittle.

-7. If multiple teams are using Jenkins at the same time for a certain project, these multiple servers can become very difficult to keep track of and manage.
+7. If multiple teams use Jenkins simultaneously for a particular project, these servers can become difficult to track and manage.

 1. TeamCity

-Team City 2xThis CI server was first released in 2006 and is known to be one of the most popular alternatives to Jenkins.
+Team City - Jenkins alternativeThis CI server was first released in 2006 and is known to be one of the most popular alternatives to Jenkins.
 TeamCity is available as a cloud service and as an on-site installation.

-In addition to this, TeamCity offers stable plugins, in contrast to Jenkins’ plugins which are dubiously maintained, and fantastic customer support.
+In addition, TeamCity offers stable plugins, in contrast to Jenkins’ plugins which are dubiously maintained, and fantastic customer support.

 Some of the capabilities that make TeamCity popular are: